 - Put the TD’s cell phone number in your contacts.
 His name and phone number are on the TourneyX Event page.
 Text, call, PM, or email him to alert him to technological problems that may be systemic.
 Also, you can transmit photos to him for manual uploads if necessary.

 - Test your TourneyX dashboard login and photo submission functions minutes after the competition start time.
-Take a photo of your ID and Hawg Trough to make sure your camera is working and that you can upload.
+Take a photo of your ID and Ketch board to make sure your camera is working and that you can upload.
 Might be a good time to test the “cull” feature, too.

 - Carry backups.
 Cell phones rarely float.
 A second digital camera in a waterproof bag adds little weight and takes up little space in your gear crate.

 - Speaking of floating, add flotation to your KBF-approved measuring board.